chanzlee/alert-html/README.md

 ## Description

-_.this webpage send out alert message when you click on the certain elements of html inside the webpage.
+_This webpage send out alert message when you click on the certain elements of html inside the webpage.
 The script was written using forEach() loop to refactor the previous work._

 ## Setup/Installation Requirements